isomerpages/moe-nationaljc/_research-at-njc/Science Training and Research Programme.md

     <div>

 			<p><b> GSHS - NJC IREP </b> <br> Overseas Institute: Gyeonggi Science High School for the Gifted (GSHS) <br><br> <iframe width="560" height="315" src="https://www.youtube.com/embed/8rWUf3fA2Z0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> <br> Students participating in this exchange programme can look forward to interesting microbiology based projects.
 They will be exposed to techniques such as culturing bacteria and optical density measurements and perform biotechnology experiments, such as isolating the gene of interest from organisms and selecting for the cells with the gene of interest.
-They will also get the opportunity to immerse themselves in the rich culture of Korea, viz. food (kimchi), language (Hangeul) and homestays. <br> <br> <b> Area of Research </b> <br> Biology, Chemistry <br><br> <b> KSA - NJC IREP </b> <Br> Overseas Institute: Korea Science Academy of Kaist (KSA)
+They will also get the opportunity to immerse themselves in the rich culture of Korea, viz. food (kimchi), language (Hangeul) and homestays. <br> <br> <b> Area of Research </b> <br> Biology, Chemistry <br><br> <b> KSA - NJC IREP </b> <Br> Overseas Institute: Korea Science Academy of Kaist (KSA) <br> <iframe width="560" height="315" src="https://www.youtube.com/embed/yVnA8GDbGks" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> <br><br> In this research exchange programme, students will engage in a range of exciting and cutting-edge projects under the mentorship of prominent scientists affiliated to KAIST – one of the leading universities in South Korea.
+They will hone their knowledge of chemistry and physics by analyzing reaction mechanisms to understand advanced oxidation processes (ultrasonication-enhanced ozonation).
+They will also get the opportunity to immerse themselves in the rich culture of Korea, viz. food (kimchi), language (Hangeul) and homestays. <Br><br> <b> Area of Research </b> <Br> Biology, Chemistry
 			</p>

   </div>